September 1996 lunar eclipse

-A total lunar eclipse took place on Friday, September 27, 1996, the second of two lunar eclipses in 1996, the first being on Thursday, April 4.
-This is the 41st member of Lunar Saros 127.
-The previous event is the September 1978 lunar eclipse.
-The next event is the October 2014 lunar eclipse.
+A total lunar eclipse occurred at the Moon’s descending node of orbit on Friday, September 27, 1996, with an umbral magnitude of 1.2395.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+Occurring about 2.2 days after perigee (on September 24, 1996, at 22:40 UTC), the Moon's apparent diameter was larger.

-This eclipse was the second of an almost tetrad (that occurred when there were 4 consecutive lunar eclipses that had an umbral eclipse magnitude of 0.9 or greater).
-The others were 04 Apr 1996 (T), 24 Mar 1997 (P) and 16 Sep 1997 (T).
+This lunar eclipse was the second of an almost tetrad, with the others being on April 4, 1996 (total); March 24, 1997 (partial); and September 16, 1997 (total).

 Visibility

-It was visible from all of North and South America, Europe and Africa.
+The eclipse was completely visible over eastern North America, South America, western Europe, and west Africa, seen rising over western North America and the eastern and central Pacific Ocean and setting over eastern Europe, central and east Africa, and the western half of Asia.

 Mid-infrared image of the Moon

 During its totality, the Midcourse Space Experiment (MSX) satellite's SPIRIT-III instrument took the image of the Moon in mid-infrared.
 At these wavelengths, MSX was able to characterize the thermal (heat) distribution of the lunar surface during the eclipse.
 The brightest regions are the warmest, and the darkest areas are the coolest.
 The well-known crater Tycho is the bright object to the south of center.
 Numerous other craters are also seen as bright spots, indicating that their temperature is higher than in the surrounding dark mare.